-A consequence of the shadowing approach used by the SPECTRA interface is that it limits the memory available for the new display modes to 16K, which is because only this amount is contended with the ULA.
+A consequence of the shadowing approach used by the SPECTRA interface is that it limits the memory available for the new display modes to 16K, and is because only this amount is contended with the ULA.
 Of the 16K, the display file always occupies 6K and so the maximum size available for the attributes file is 10K.
-This is why the SPECTRA interface cannot support an attributes file of resolution of 192 x 32 when using 64 ink and 64 paper colours.
+This is why the SPECTRA interface cannot support an attributes file of resolution of 32 x 192 when using 64 ink and 64 paper colours, or an attributes file of resolution 64 x 192 when using 8 ink and 8 paper colours.
 Although it is theoretically possible to use more of the 16K to create a higher pixel resolution display (albeit at the expense of reducing the available range of colours and the colour resolution), it was decided to only target the colour deficiencies of the Spectrum in this version of the SPECTRA interface.

 Note that there is actually 32K of RAM onboard the SPECTRA interface, which is divided into two banks of 16K.
-Only one of these banks is ever active at a time and thus shadowing the Spectrum's lower 16K RAM bank.
+Only one of these banks is ever shadowing the Spectrum's lower 16K RAM bank, as explained later in this chapter.